cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/dev/guides/building/vs_cmake.md

 Run the command

-- `cmake --build --preset <preset> --config RelWithDebInfo`
+- `cmake --build --preset <preset> --config Release`

-You can replace `RelWithDebInfo` with `Debug` to get a debug build.
+You can replace `Release` with `Debug` to get a debug build, or `RelWithDebInfo` for a release build with less optimizations but more debug information.

 ### Visual Studio

 From the Standard toolbar's `Build Preset` drop-down menu select the build preset.
 From the main menu, select `Build` -> `Build All`.

-You can also select between `RelWithDebInfo` and `Debug` builds, though depending on UI layout the drop-down menu for this may be hidden behind the overflow button.
+You can also select between `Release`, `Debug` and `RelWithDebInfo` builds, though depending on UI layout the drop-down menu for this may be hidden behind the overflow button.

 ## Translations